canonical/edgex-demos/openvino-object-detection/README.md

 - `OutputImageSize`: Performs image rescaling.
 The format is `wxh`, for example, "640x480".
 - `OutputVideoQuality`: Use a fixed video quality level.
 The range is an integer number between 1 to 31, with 31 being the worst quality.

-Please have a look at [edgex-device-usb-camera](https://github.com/edgexfoundry/device-usb-camera#advanced-topics) for more video options.

 > ℹ The usb camera could be stopped by:
 > ```bash
 > curl -X PUT -d '{"StopStreaming": true }' http://localhost:59882/api/v2/device/name/example-camera/StopStreaming